New homeschool mama, you have been on my heart lately.

 You have just made such a weighty decision for your family, for your children, for you.
 You have taken the leap into being a home-educating family.
 You probably feel the full spectrum of emotions, from anxious and overwhelmed to excited for what’s to unfold.
 While I am only a few years in, I do have some words of wisdom to share that I hope will bring you peace and help light the new path that you are starting to walk down.

-While I may not be able to sit across my dining room table with each of you reading this with books spread out while we sip hot lattes, let’s try to imagine we are.
+While I may not be able to sit across my dining room table with each of you reading this with books spread out while we sip tea or hot lattes, let’s try to imagine we are.
 This is what I would say to you.

 You have what it takes.